silentauth/verify-demo/README.md

 ## Server Setup

-You'll need a [Vonage developer account](https://dashboard.nexmo.com/), with an API key and secret.
+You'll need a [Vonage developer account](https://dashboard.nexmo.com/), with an application ID and the `private.key` file for this application.
 Run the three commands below and populate the newly created `.env` file with your Vonage credentials.
-The [workflow](https://developer.vonage.com/verify/guides/workflows-and-events) is default to 5 which is SMS -> TTS.
-However this can be defined however you wish.
+The [workflow](https://developer.vonage.com/api/verify.v2#newRequest) is configured to SMS -> TTS.
+However this can be defined however you wish in the `./Server/src/utils/vonage.js` `createRequest` method.

 ```bash
 cd Server